edwardcallow/tesco-jargon/h.md

 *Also known as a PDA*
 A mobile computer unit that is hand held.
 It is used for a variety of routines in store by different departments, for example stock control and price integrity.

+#### Heat map
+Document showing the jobs, and associated number of hours, to be performed by each department in store.

 #### Home-delivery network
 The courier service used by Tesco Direct to deliver orders directly to customers’ homes.